relekang/django-nopassword/docs/settings.rst

     Defines how long a login code is valid in seconds.

+.. attribute:: NOPASSWORD_NAMESPACE

+    Defines the namespace for the urls, this must match the namespace of the include of nopassword.urls.
+Default is 'nopassword'.

 .. attribute:: NOPASSWORD_HIDE_USERNAME

     If set to True, the login url will not contain the username.